AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-deployments.md

 The internal structure of these entries is currently not documented and should be considered a private implementation matter between the Manager and the Edge Agent.
-The format is compatible with that used by the ACS v2 Edge Agent and retrived directly from the Manager, with the exception of the `sparkplug` section which is now mostly ignored.
+The format is compatible with that used by the ACS v2 Edge Agent and retried directly from the Manager, with the exception of the `sparkplug` section which is now mostly ignored.

 The Edge Monitor operator on an edge cluster watches for changes to